TizianoCitro/sudoku-p2p/README.md

 <img src="media/src.png">
 <img src="media/test.png">

-Let's go deep and provide a brief description on each package and class by diving more and more on the most important classes and functionalities.
+Let's go deep and provide a brief description of each package and class by diving more and more on the most important classes and functionalities.
-In any case, each class and method are documented through the Javadoc, so if you need more explanation, feel free to go and read the documentation.
+In any case, each class and method is documented through the Javadoc, so if you need more explanation, feel free to go and read the documentation.

 ## SRC
 Let's start with the src folder which contains the code of the whole application.